OECD Global Forum 2007

-In the context of the OECD Global Forum series, the OECD Trade Directorate organised a conference on trade facilitation.
-The event was held in Colombo, Sri Lanka, on 18-19 October 2005.
-Participation was by invitation only from all WTO Member economies.
+In the context of the annual OECD Global Forums on Trade, the OECD Trade and Agriculture Directorate organised a conference on trade, innovation and growth.
+The event took place in the OECD offices in La Défense, Paris, on 15-16 October 2007.
+Participation was by invitation only and was welcomed from both OECD and non-OECD economies.

 Please feel free to contact the Trade and Agriculture Directorate if you have any questions about the OECD's Global Forum on Trade.

 Previous Global Forums on Trade» Return to the Global Forums on Trade overview page